Joseon missions to Japan: 1406

 In the 6th year of King Taejong's reign, a diplomatic mission was sent to Japan.

 1409–1410

 In the 10th year of King Taejong's reign, an ambassador from the Joseon court was received in Kyoto.
 This event in 1409 (Ōei 16, 3rd month) was considered significant.

 1413

 In the 13th year of King Taejong's reign, a diplomatic mission was sent to Japan.

 1420

 In the 2nd year of the reign of King Sejong the Great, a diplomatic mission was sent to Japan.

 1423

 In the 5th year of King Sejong's reign, a diplomatic mission was sent to Japan.

 1424

 In the 6th year of King Sejong's reign, a diplomatic mission was sent to Japan.

 1428

-In the 10th year of King Sejong's reign, the Joseon court dispatched Pak Sǒ-saeng as chief envoy of a mission to the shogunal court of Ashikaga Yoshinori in Japan.
+In the 10th year of King Sejong's reign, the Joseon court dispatched Pak Sŏ-saeng as chief envoy of a mission to the shogunal court of Ashikaga Yoshinori in Japan.